framesurge/perseus/docs/next/en-US/first-app/installation.md

 # Installation

+> **IMPORTANT:** If you intend to use Perseus in a Cargo workspace, you must set `resolver = "2"` in your root `Cargo.toml`, otherwise Perseus compilation will completely fail!

 Before you get to coding your first Perseus app, you'll need to install the Perseus command-line interface (CLI) first, which you'll use to manage your app.
 The reason for this is that Perseus is a *framework*, not a library: you don't import Perseus into your code and use it, Perseus imports your code into itself.
 In fact, in the old days, you used to write a library that another crate would literally import!

 To install the Perseus CLI, first make sure you have Rust installed (preferably with [`rustup`](https://rustup.rs)), and then run this command: